microbecode/Score-Milk-token/README.md

 - Standard ERC20 functionality
 - Owner functionality
+  - Contract deployer is the owner
+  - Owner can change the owner to be someone else
-- Minting functionality (available for owner)
+- Minting functionality
+  - Only available to the contract owner
+  - Mints new tokens to the owner's address
-- Burning functionality (available for owner)
+- Burning functionality
+  - Only available to the contract owner
+  - Can only burn own tokens
 - Maximum token amount cap
+    - The cap can't be breached with minting

 ## Deployment